Man arrested for murdering Fort Myers woman with hammer - NewsBreak

 UPDATE – February 23, 10am:

-James Lally has been charged with murder in a Lee County courtroom.
+James Lally has been charged with 2nd degree murder in a Lee County courtroom.

 According to prosecutors, Lally admitted to murdering a woman with a hammer, because she was leaving him.